cweltonsmith/big-data-youtube-trends/README.md

     Jacob Taylor:
-    I will make a bar chart that shows the that shows the difference in the amount of likes of the top 10 videos
+    I made a bar chart that shows the that shows the difference in the amount of likes of the top 10 videos

   ![taylor_bar_chart](taylor-channel-to-likes/Channel_Likes.PNG)